Homeowner and Flood Insurance Affordability Act of 2013 AKA Grimm-Waters 2013: Summary of provisions that will most affect property owners

 The Grimm-Waters Act, or Homeowner and Flood Insurance Affordability Act of 2013, was passed in March 2014 in response to complaints that the Biggert-Waters Act was unfair and causing excessive flood insurance rate increases for some property owners.
 In response to political pressure, Congress succeeded in passing Grimm-Waters, which reformed parts of BW-12, repealed some provisions, and added new provisions.
 This summary was put together in March 2014 based on several summaries and some reading of the bill text.
 It is possible that some of the information below will be slightly altered as more in-depth, accurate information becomes available.

-For a PDF version of this summary, click here.
+For a PDF version of this webpage, click here.

 Please see the glossary if there are terms you are unfamiliar with.